Nero gotico

-"Nero gotico" is a song by Italian singer-songwriter Clara.
-It was released on 13 September 2024 by Warner Music Italy as the first single from the digital reissue of the first studio album Primo.
+"Nero gotico" is a song co-written and recorded by Italian singer-songwriter Clara, released on 13 September 2024 by Warner Music Italy.
+It was later included in the digital reissue of her debut studio album, Primo.

 Description

 The song was written by the singer-songwriter herself with Alessandro La Cava, with whom she collaborated on the composition along with Francesco Catitti, aka Katoo, who also handled the programming and production.
 It tells the story of a toxic love, what very young people call a malaise, ironically defined as "arsenic".

 Music video

 The music video for "Nero gotico", directed by Fabrizio Conte, was released on the same day via Clara's YouTube channel.